charlotteasencio/unit-4-game/README.md

 # unit-4-game

-* This is a guessing game in which the player attemps to match the computer generated random number by clicking on the coffee cup images.
+* This is a guessing game in which the player attemps to match the computer generated random number by clicking on the crystal images.

 ## Instructions